micmejia/bible-dump/NKJV/Joshua/Josh 19.md

 And from there it passed along on the east of Gath Hepher, toward Eth Kazin, and extended to Rimmon, which borders on Neah.

 ###### 14
-Then the border went around it on the north side of Hannathon, and [^c]it ended in the Valley of Jiphthah El.
+Then the border went around it on the north side of Hannathon, and it ended in the Valley of Jiphthah El.

 ###### 15
 Included were Kattath, Nahallal, Shimron, Idalah, and Bethlehem: twelve cities with their villages.